gromacs/gromacs/docs/install-guide/install-guide.md

 version for GROMACS code as used as the back-end compiler for nvcc, but it could be faster to mix compiler versions to suit particular contexts.

+To make it possible to use other accelerators, GROMACS also includes OpenCL support.
+The current version works with NVIDIA GPUs and GCN-based AMD GPUs.
+The minimum OpenCL version required is @REQUIRED_OPENCL_MIN_VERSION@

 ### MPI support ###